Steve Rogers (Marvel Cinematic Universe): Reception

 Evans' portrayal of the character has been positively received by fans and critics.
 Roger Moore of the Orlando Sentinel positively reviewed Evans' performance as Steve Rogers, writing that Evans "brings a proper earnestness to the character".
 Roger Ebert described the character as "a hero we care about and who has some dimension".
 Likewise, in his review of Avengers: Endgame, Joe Morgenstern of The Wall Street Journal lauded both actor and character, calling "Chris Evans's effortlessly likable Steve Rogers/Captain America, the team's natural leader."

 Peter DeBruge, writing for Variety, had a more critical take, finding that "as Marvel heroes go, Captain America must be the most vanilla of the lot", and that because of his quick healing and fighting abilities, "there's never the slightest concern that the Nazis might get the better of him".
 In 2015, Empire named Captain America the 46th greatest film character of all time.
 In a December 2017 interview with Vanity Fair, Marvel Studios president Kevin Feige called Evans "a great actor" and "a reluctant star".
 He compared his portrayal of Captain America with Christopher Reeve's Superman for the strong association between the actors and their respective characters.

+Rogers's catchphrase is "I can do this all day", first said in Captain America: The First Avenger when he, before becoming Captain America, stands up to a bully.
+Rogers repeats this line in Captain America: Civil War and Avengers: Endgame.
+According to Salon, the line is "iconic and oft-quoted".
+The Washington Post considered it among the franchise's "most memorable and effective lines".
+Entertainment Weekly called it one of the MCU's "best one-liners".
+Film journal Cinephile cited the phrase as an indicator of the character's "heroic fortitude and resilience" and "moral character".